 It must be carried out safely and with care to protect the environment.
 However decommissioning presents significant opportunities for innovation, cost reduction and development of UK skills and capability.

-Estimates of scope, complexity and cost vary but there are over 250 fixed installations, over 3,000,000 tonnes of structure, over 75,000 tonnes of subsea structures, over 20,000km of pipeline and approximately 4,000 wells, all of which must be decommissioned.
+Estimates of scope, complexity and cost vary but there are over 320 fixed installations, over 3,000,000 tonnes of structure, over 75,000 tonnes of subsea structures, over 20,000km of pipeline and approximately 4,000 wells, all of which must be decommissioned or re-used.